New Theatre, Sydney

-The New Theatre, formerly Workers' Art Club and New Theatre League, is a community theatre company in the Inner West Sydney suburb of Newtown, Australia.
+The New Theatre, formerly Workers' Art Club and New Theatre League, is a community theatre company in the Inner West Sydney suburb of Newtown, New South Wales, Australia.
 Its origins are in the international New Theatre movement of the 1920s, and it is the oldest theatre company in continuous production in New South Wales.

 Background

 New Theatre in Australia was inspired by similar movements abroad: the Workers' Theatre Movement in the 1920s in the UK, and the New Theatre League in the United States.
 They were all affiliated with the Communist Party, and the plays were in the agitprop style of theatre favoured by the Soviet Union.
 Themes usually related to the class struggle.
 Referred to as workers' theatre in the early days, groups subsequently formed in other cities around Australia, with Workers' Theatre Groups in Melbourne and Perth and similar groups in Brisbane, Newcastle, and Adelaide.
 Some disbanded and then got re-established, but only Sydney's New Theatre still exists (as of 2022).

 Themes explored in the productions were mostly related to exploitation of the working class, sexism, racism in Australia, and against war.
 It has been estimated that the total number of plays produced by all of the New Theatres was over 400.